Saffron Rice is a fragrant side dish with a vibrant yellow color from saffron threads. Pairs perfectly with hearty meats, curries, and stews.

 Variations

-- Indian Saffron Rice: Traditional seasonings used in Indian Saffron Rice are cardamom, cinnamon, mace, cloves, caraway seeds, and bay leaf.
+- Indian Saffron Rice: Traditional seasonings used in Indian Rice are cardamom, cinnamon, mace, cloves, caraway seeds, and bay leaf.
 Toast the spices in butter before adding the rice for a deeper flavor.

 - Persian Saffron Rice: For a classic Persian flavor combo, use pine nuts, raisins, coriander, cinnamon, and cumin.
 If feeling bold, you can add rose water for an authentic Persian taste, but keep in mind a very, very little rose water goes a long way.